 Your Smaller-Sized Pooch May Need to Eat More Often

 “Due to their higher metabolic rate, these dogs will fare better when fed more frequent, smaller meals, rather than one larger meal,” says Dr. Morgan.
 Plus, the higher-quality the food, the less you need to dish up, she adds.
 The fresh meat ingredients in Now Fresh Grain-Free Small Breed dry dog food, along with berries and veggies, means you can feel good about dishing such high-quality kibble for your fur baby.

 Just as special food can be a good choice for small dogs, so are smaller-sized treats.
 For a specially curated selection of treats and food for your little one, consider the Chewy Goody Box, Tiny But Mighty, which is filled with goodies your tiny pal is sure to love.
 Just don’t overdo it—treats count as calories too.

-Feeding foods specific to your dog’s size and age is essential to making sure he’s getting the nutrients he needs at every stage of his life.
+Feeding foods specific to your dog’s size and age is essential to making sure he’s getting the nutrients he needs at every stage and solves the what to feed dogs conundrums that plague every owner.
 And remember, every pet is different, so be sure to consult with your veterinarian before making the decision to transition your pet to a new diet.

 Originally from Chicago, Nicole joined the Chewy team as a marketing intern in January, 2017.
 Since then, Nicole has continued writing and photographing for Chewy as a Content Collaborator while completing her education at Indiana University’s Kelley School of Business.
 She is majoring in both marketing and corporate innovation, before returning to Chewy as a Marketing Analyst.
 In her free time, Nicole enjoys traveling, riding her horse or snuggling up with her Pug, @zoetheloaf, and Terrier, Cozmo.